 - 2 teaspoons garlic minced or grated

-- 2-3 tablespoons hot chili sauce more or less depending on taste
+- 2-3 tablespoons chili garlic sauce , or Sriracha

 - 1 tablespoon sugar